Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Settings and Results

-where $cond(X_0)=\|X_0\|/\sigma_{min}(X_0)$ is the condition number of $X_0$, and $\theta>0$ is the smallest principal angle between $\spn{C_0}$ and $\spn{X_0}$. \end{lem} \begin{rmk}To ensure that $\beta$ is reasonably large, the above lemma states that the outlier magnitude (comparing to the sample magnitude) should not be too large.
-This is verified by our numerical experiments, as shown in Fig.\ref{fig:pose}. \end{rmk} \begin{rmk} To ensure that $\beta$ is reasonably large, the above lemma also states that the principal angle $\theta$ should be notably large; that is, the outliers in LRR are restricted to the data points which are notably far way from the underlying subspaces.
-This conclusion is consistent with the experimental observations reported in \cite{liu:2010:preprint}, which shows that LRR can distinguish between the outliers (corresponding to large $\theta$) and the corrupted samples (corresponding to small $\theta$), where a corrupted sample is sampled from the subspaces, but does not exactly lie on the underlying subspaces due to the corruptions. \end{rmk}
+where $cond(X_0)=\|X_0\|/\sigma_{min}(X_0)$ is the condition number of $X_0$, and $\theta>0$ is the smallest principal angle between $\spn{C_0}$ and $\spn{X_0}$. \end{lem} \begin{rmk}To ensure that $\beta$ is reasonably large, the above lemma suggests that the outlier magnitude should not be too large comparing to the sample magnitude.
+This is verified by our numerical experiments, as shown in Fig.\ref{fig:pose}. \end{rmk} \begin{rmk} To ensure that $\beta$ is reasonably large, the above lemma also suggests that the principal angle $\theta$ should be notably large; that is, the outliers in LRR are restricted to the data points which are notably far way from the underlying subspaces.
+This conclusion is consistent with the experimental observations reported in (Liu et al., 2010a), which shows that LRR can distinguish between the outliers and the corrupted samples, where a corrupted sample is drawn from the subspaces, but is corrupted to be away from the underlying subspaces. \end{rmk}